tyrumus/dotfiles/README.md

 ## TODO

+- Move shortened git.io URL to `https://tyrumus.dev/ai`
+- Make `install/arch-install.zsh` check for an internet connection prior to installation
-- Make `install/arch-install.zsh` automatically set up partitioning
+- Make `install/arch-install.zsh` automatically set up partitioning and connect to the internet, if wired